Tsakhur language

-Tsakhur (цӀаӀхна миз) is a Lezgic language spoken by the Tsakhurs in northern Azerbaijan and southwestern Dagestan (Russia).
+Tsakhur (цӀаӀхна миз) is a Northeast Caucasian language spoken by the Tsakhurs in northern Azerbaijan and southwestern Dagestan (Russia).
 It is spoken by about 11,700 people in Azerbaijan and by about 10,600 people in Russia.
 The word Tsakhur derives from the name of a Dagestani village where speakers of this language make up the majority.

 Although Tsakhur is endangered in communities in closest contact with Azerbaijani, it is vigorous in other communities, gaining prominence in the region, seen in the growth of interest in learning Tsakhur in school and a growing body of Tsakhur-learning materials.
 Tsakhur is classified as "definitely endangered" by UNESCO's Atlas of the World's Languages in Danger.

 Classification

 Tsakhur belongs to the Lezgic group of the Northeast Caucasian language family.
 The Tsakhurs call their language C'a'ꭓna miz.

 Related languages

 Among the languages of the Lezgic group, Rutul appears to be the closest one to Tsakhur.
 Other than these two, there are eight more languages in the Lezgic group, namely: Lezgian, Tabasaran, Aghul, Budukh, Kryts, Udi, and Archi.